 See the Documents Needed list on the Housing website.
 You will need to submit the following documents:

-- Immunization records, including proof the results of a TB skin test taken within 12-months of your housing application.
-Please see additional information under the "Apply" section regarding "positive” TB test results.
+- Immunization records, to include the results of a TB skin test taken within 12-months of your housing application.
+Please see additional information under the "Apply" section regarding "positive” TB test results, as well as specific immunization records required.

 Yes!
-UAS Student Accounts can work with Tuition Management Systems to allow for installment payments to be made at various schedules—3, 4, or 5 months payment schedules.
+UAS Student Accounts works with a vendor called Tuition Management Systems to allow for installment payments to be made at various schedules—3, 4, or 5 months payment schedules.
 Contact them through www.afford.com/uas.
-For more information, you can also contact UAS Student Accounts 907-796-6267
+For more information, you can also contact UAS Student Accounts directly at 907-796-6267

-In the Freshman Residence Hall there are two bedrooms in each suite.
+In our resdence halls, both John Pugh Hall and Banfield Hall, there are two bedrooms in each suite.
 Two people share one bedroom, so in one suite you would be sharing a living space and bathroom with three other people.
-Freshman Residence Hall suites provide a shared entryway with a full-sized refrigerator, microwave, and common cabinetry.
-A full kitchen is provided just off the 3rd floor common area that has two ovens, ranges, and sinks.
+John Pugh Hall suites provide a shared entryway with a full-sized refrigerator, microwave, and cabinetry.
+Banfield Hall suites provide a shared entryway with a full-sized refrigerator.
+In both residence halls, community kitchens with oven/stove ranges, microwaves, and counter and cabinet space to access basic dishware and prepare meals.
+Additionally, common areas for study and socializing are plentiful.

-Private bedroom requests: A resident can request to have a private bedroom within the residence halls or in the 2-bdr apartments; however, our ability to honor such requests depends on the availability of space and the resident’s willingness to pay the single bedroom supplement.
-Be sure to mark on your housing application that you are willing to pay the additional fee.
+Private bedroom requests: A resident may request to have a private bedroom within the residence halls or in the two-bedroom apartments; however, our ability to honor such requests depends on the availability of space and the resident’s willingness to pay the private bedroom additional rate.
+Be sure to indicate on your housing application that you are interested and willing to pay the additional private bedroom rates.

 Yes.
-Be sure to buy the twin, extra-long size.
+Be sure to buy the twin extra-long size.
 Twin size sheets will fit, but must be stretched a lot and usually tear.
 Full is too wide.
-If you are shopping for bedding, most stores will have a “college” area where you can find twin, extra-long bedding.
+If you are shopping for bedding, most stores will have a “college” area where you can find twin extra-long bedding.
 You will also need a pillow.
-Mattresses pads and/or foam toppers are recommended for comfort.
+Mattresses pads or foam toppers are available purchase options for comfort, but again are not provided.

 The UAS Library also provides computer access.
-The Library is in easy walking distance of the Freshman Residence Hall and is ideal for residents of that building who need computer access.
+The Library is in easy walking distance of John Pugh Hall and is ideal for residents of that building who need computer access.

 Both campus and housing provide free wireless Internet access.